google/WebFundamentals/src/content/en/updates/2016/12/imagecapture.md

 {% include "web/_shared/contributors/samdutton.html" %}

-`ImageCapture` is an API to capture still images and control camera settings.
+Image Capture is an API to capture still images and control camera settings.

 The API enables control over camera hardware features such as zoom, focus mode, contrast, ISO and white balance.
-Best of all, `ImageCapture` enables access to the full resolution capabilities.
+Best of all, Image Capture enables access to the full resolution capabilities.
 Previous techniques for taking photos on the Web have used snapshots from a video stream, which are lower resolution than those available for still images.

-`ImageCapture` is available in Chrome 56 on desktop and Android as an [Origin Trial](https://github.com/jpchase/OriginTrials/blob/gh-pages/developer-guide.md), or in Chrome Canary on desktop and Android with **Experimental Web Platform** features enabled.
+Image Capture is available in Chrome 56 on desktop and Android as an [Origin Trial](https://github.com/jpchase/OriginTrials/blob/gh-pages/developer-guide.md), or in Chrome Canary on desktop and Android with **Experimental Web Platform** features enabled.